jsingason/rs/README.md

 ## Contributing

-We welcome contributions to RS!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Support